 - Identification of and commitment to achieving translational milestones

-- A realistic plan to advance the research/technology towards follow-on funding/resourcing from investors/agencies
+- A realistic plan to advance the research/technology towards establishment/development of a spinout/startup that can attract follow-on funding/resourcing from investors/agencies and/or significant sales

-- Executive Summary: project title, team members and, abstract.
-For start-up companies this will also include the key elements of a business plan by briefly describing product candidates, the unmet need met, a differentiation plan, an IP plan, and resource needs to support development into a self-sufficient enterprise (350 words max).
+- Executive summary: Project title, team members, and abstract.
+For startup companies this will also include the key elements of a commercialization plan by briefly describing product candidates, the unmet need met, a differentiation plan, an IP plan, progress towards assembling a startup/spinout team, and resource needs to support development into a self-sufficient enterprise (1-page max).